Effective bounds for the number of MMP-series of a smooth threefold: Introduction

 Establishing the existence of minimal models is one of the first steps towards the birational classification of smooth projective varieties.
 Moreover, starting from dimension three, minimal models are known to be non-unique, leading to some natural questions such as: does a variety admit a finite number of minimal models?
 And if yes, can we fix some parameters to bound this number?

-Thanks to the groundbreaking result \cite{BCHM10}, we know that varieties of general type admit a finite number of minimal models.
-For varieties of non-general type this number can be infinite, see \cite[Example 6.8]{reidCanonical}.
-However, it is conjecture that the number of minimal models up to isomorphism is always finite.
-This is known for threefolds of positive Kodaira dimension \cite{Kaw97}.
+We have to be specific in defining what we mean with minimal models and how we count their number.
+A \emph{marked} minimal model of a variety $X$ is a pair $(Y,\phi)$, where $\phi \colon X\dashrightarrow Y$ is a birational map and $Y$ is a minimal model.
+The number of marked minimal models, up to isomorphism, for a variety of general type is finite \cite{BCHM10, KM87}.
+When $X$ is not of general type, this is no longer true, \cite[Example 6.8]{Rei83}.
+It is, however, conjectured that the number of minimal models up to isomorphism is always finite and the conjecture is known in the case of threefolds of positive Kodaira dimension \cite{Kaw97}.

-In \cite{DST} it is proved that it is possible to bound the number of minimal models of a smooth variety of general type and bounded volume.
-Moreover, in dimension three Cascini and Tasin \cite{Cascini-tasin} bounded the volume using the Betti numbers.
-This result can be used to show that the number of minimal models of a threefold of general type can be bounded using topological data, solving a conjecture of Cascini and Lazi{\'c} \cite{CL14}.
+In \cite{MST16} it is proved that it is possible to bound the number of marked minimal models of a smooth variety of general type in terms of the canonical volume.
+Moreover, in dimension three Cascini and Tasin \cite{CT18} bounded the volume using the Betti numbers.
+This result can be used to show that the number of marked minimal models of a threefold of general type can be bounded using topological data \cite[Corollary 3]{MST16}, solving a conjecture of Cascini and Lazi{\'c} \cite{CL14}.

-In this note we address a closely related, although different, question.
-In the case of a smooth threefold of positive Kodaira dimension we bound in an effective way a subset, obtained under some technical assumptions, of the minimal model programs of $X$.
-Specifically, we bound how many are the possible series of $K_X$-negative birational contractions starting from $X$.